GraphiteEditor/Graphite/website/content/_index.md

 				<em>Valley of Spires</em> — <a href="https://editor.graphite.rs/#demo/valley-of-spires">Open this artwork</a> to explore it yourself.
 			</p>
 			<p data-carousel-description>
-				Design mockup for the work-in-progress node graph raster editing pipeline.
-Some UI concepts and raster nodes shown here are not implemented yet.
+				Design mockup for the work-in-progress raster editing pipeline.
+Some nodes shown here are not implemented yet, but will be soon!
 			</p>
 			<p data-carousel-description>
-				Design mockup for the work-in-progress viewport raster editing workflow.
-Some features shown here are not implemented yet.
+				Design mockup for the work-in-progress raster editing workflow.
+Some viewport features shown here are not implemented yet, but will be soon!
 			</p>
 		</div>
 	</div>